J.D. Cum Laude, Sixth in Class

 Personal Injury Attorney Matthew Noyes’ knowledge of car accident injuries dates back to when he was involved in a car accident at the age of 16.
 As he recovered from his fractured hip, torn rotator cuff, and other injuries, Matthew learned how automobile accident injuries affect almost every aspect of one’s life.
 His firsthand knowledge has helped him to aggressively illustrate how a crash victim is much more than a pile of medical records.

 For the past 25 years, Matthew has been working in the personal injury field.
 He is a named partner at Perenich, Caulfield, Avril & Noyes, P.A. where he started as a legal assistant.
 By the time he graduated law school, Matthew had over seven years of practical experience as a legal assistant helping injured people put the pieces of their lives back together.
 He has dedicated his life to fighting for those injured because of the negligence of others.

 In addition to personal injury law, Matthew fights the Social Security Administration for individuals that have filed for Social Security Disability (SSDI) benefits.
-Matthew understands that it is very difficult for an individual to know what is needed to prevail on their Social Security Disability claim.
-By using his trial attorney skills, Matthew gathers the proper documentation to help convince a judge that his client is entitled to SSDI benefits.
+Heunderstands that it is very difficult for an individual to know what is needed to prevail on their Social Security Disability claim.
+By using his trial attorney skills, he gathers the proper documentation to help convince a judge that his client is entitled to SSDI benefits.

 Matthew also battles insurance companies on behalf of workers who are injured in a Florida workers’ compensation claim.
 Although the work comp law is slanted in the insurance company’s favor, he will file the necessary Petition for Benefits to fight to get the workers’ compensation benefits an injured worker is entitled to.